Frequently Asked Questions

 Larger orders (over 150 pounds) can ship LTL.

-Local companies can also choose to pick-up your order, or request it be sent via courier.
+Local companies can also choose to pick up label orders or request them to be sent via courier (additional charges).